grandblue1/tictactoe/README.md

 #
 <img src="https://user-images.githubusercontent.com/109659492/236633780-cf6c11f0-d40a-4c23-b3cb-6200a8c1eafb.png" height=400px>.
 #
-If u want to play with bot click on ```Single mode```
+To play with bot click on the ```Single mode``` button:
 #
 <img src="https://user-images.githubusercontent.com/109659492/236634431-d7545a59-54e5-471f-a72f-ddba5a6853c1.png" height=400px>.
 #
-By clicking on ```Multiplayer``` opened the lobby input,where u can play with another players by creating a lobby and ask second player lobby name
+To play with another player, click on the ``` Multiplayer``` button.
+This will open the lobby input, where you can create a lobby and share the lobby name with the second player.
+They can then join your lobby using the shared name.
 #
 <img src="https://user-images.githubusercontent.com/109659492/236634356-2534ca93-a5a5-4866-8683-afd81e4ec1a2.png">.